rangrej-irfan/docs/mkdocs/docs/get-started/base-installation/self-managed/index.md

 If you are running in an air-gap environment, you will download the tar ball of docker images and host them in your docker registry.

+The installation process is divided into the following steps:

+1. Prerequisites which includes creating and configuring cloud resources
+2. Installing Privacera Manager software
+3. Doing the basic configuration of vars YAML files of Privacera Manager
+4. Using Privacera Manager to generate helm charts, apply the helm charts and post-installation steps

+The above steps gives you a basic installation of Privacera software.
+After this, you will do the following,

+1. Install Connectors for your data-sources
+2. Do Advanced configuration as required
+3. Using Privacera Manager to generate helm charts, apply the helm charts and post-installation steps

 <div class="grid cards" markdown>
 -   :material-page-previous: Prev [Base Installation](../index.md)
 -   :material-page-next: Next [Prerequisites](prerequisites/index.md)